Feastio

 Appetizers

-Appetizers are priced from $14 to $40 and include seafood such as shrimp cocktails and oysters on the half-shell, as well as black truffled steak tartare with quail eggs, escargot, and lump crab cakes.
+The dinner menu at Bern's, one of the best restaurants in Tampa, is extensive.
+Appetizers range from $14 to $40, including seafood such as shrimp cocktails and oysters on the half-shell, black truffled steak tartare with quail eggs, escargot, and lump crab cakes.

 Foie gras torchon with cardamom spiced pears, chestnut marmalade, and brioche